-The perpetuation of the war between the Government of Yemen and its allies and the Houthi/Saleh forces enables AQAP, for a number of reasons.
+The perpetuation of the war between the Government of Yemen and its allies and

-Practically speaking, it is hard to sustain the resources required to fight on two battlefields; there has been a natural diversion of resources toward the fight against the Houthi/Saleh forces by those who would otherwise only be focused on combating AQAP.
-Second, because the Houthi aggression has been perceived by many south-ern Yemenis as an assault by Iranian-backed Shia forces, the sectarian character to the fighting between North and South has increased the potential for AQAP's ide-ological message to resonate more broadly.
-AQAP has emphasized Sunni grievances and the role of sectarian, religious differences that were not, until recently, salient features of political identity in Yemen.
-Finally, AQAP is also currently expanding its governance-like activities in spaces where the Yemeni government cannot operate, including by distributing humanitarian aid.
+Practically speaking, it is hard to sustain the resources required to fight on two battlefields; there has been a natural diversion of resources toward the fight against the Houthi/Saleh forces by those who would otherwise only be focused on combating AQAP.1 Second, because the Houthi aggression has been perceived by many southern Yemenis as an assault by Iranian-backed Shia forces, the sectarian character to the fighting between North and South has increased the potential for AQAP's ideological message to resonate more broadly.
+AQAP has emphasized Sunni grievances and the role of sectarian, religious differences that were not, until recently, salient features of political identity in Yemen.2 Finally, AQAP is also currently expanding its governance-like activities in spaces where the Yemeni government cannot operate, including by distributing humanitarian aid.
 This has generated some support for AQAP among the local communities residing in these areas.